CLSherrod/clsherrod.github.io/_posts/2008-09-07-why-you-are-failing.md

 The problem I see a lot of people have is they consume, consume, consume.
 But NEVER cross the bridge to creating producing and promoting.

 Go out and fail a lot.
 It's the best thing you can do.
 Start creating now.
-If you need some ideas check out my book <a href="http://amzn.to/2hLiqXj">How To Create New Business Ideas Based On What You Love</a> where you can create new business ideas based on what you love.